paragkapoorcs/pk1/automation/06_Deploy/readme.md

 **Actions to be executed:**

-1. Terraform Init ( To validate the plugin of provider)
+1. Terraform Init (To validate the plugin of provider)

-2. Terraform Plan ( To validate the execution plan)
+2. Terraform Plan (To validate the execution plan)

-3. Terraform Apply ( To execute the plan)
+3. Terraform Apply (To execute the plan)

-4. Terraform Destroy ( To destroy the created Infrastructure).
+4. Terraform Destroy (To destroy the created Infrastructure)

 **Step5**: Execute the script